MaxwellSalmon/Omicron35/README.md

 ```
 Arguments are: input folder, output folder, exposure and overwrite files with the same names.
 If the input folder argument is omitted, the current directory will be used as input.<br>
 **Note that this script required Numpy and OpenCV**

+### License
+This project is under GNU GPLv3 licence.
+If you disagree with this choice, feel free to contact me.